Flu admissions soaring - find out how many have been admitted to every hospital trust in the West Midlands

 South-east England 269 (202, up 33%)

-In terms of the trusts from across the West Midlands, only two - University Hospitals of North Midlands and Dudley Group NHS Foundation Trust have shown decreases week on week.
+Of the trusts from across the West Midlands, only two - University Hospitals of North Midlands and Dudley Group NHS Foundation Trust - have shown decreases week on week.
 Here are the figures:

 Figures show more than half of eligible people in the Black Country have still not come forward for their flu vaccination and they are being encouraged to do so.